Romanmc72/how_to_coding/LESSON_01_ESCAPE_ROOM/04_conditionals/README.md

 ]
 ```

+> Notice that the list is indicated by a square bracket `[]` and each element or item within the list is separated by a comma `,`.
+That is how we tell python that we have a list, and how we keep the things in the list separate.

-now that we have a list, and we have someone's favorite flavor, instead of doing three `elif` checks just to `print` the same thing, we can just do one!
+Now that we have a list, and we have someone's favorite flavor, instead of doing three `elif` checks just to `print` the same thing, we can just do one!
 That will look like this:

 ```python3
 favorite_flavor = input("What is your favorite Ice Cream flavor? ")